sunain-s/Dice-Game/README.md

 # Dice-Game
 Text based 2 player dice game

-OCR CS GCSE J277 NEA project choice 2
+OCR CS GCSE J277 2021 NEA option 2

 # Requirements
 - The points rolled on each player’s dice are added to their score.